“Just In Case” Jack’s Emergency Water Storage Solution

 For example:

-With that said, there are several ways to do water storage WRONG.
 To learn about AND AVOID many of these amateur mistakes – check out our Water Storage post over at Skilled Survival.

-But today, I want to share my chosen emergency water storage solution.
 My hope is that by sharing, I’ll help inspire anyone unsure where to start.

 Jack’s Emergency Water Containers

-After much research, I ended up choosing The 5-Gallon Blue Water Container from Legacy Premium.
+After much research, I ended up choosing The 5-gallon Blue Water Container from Legacy Premium.

 And I also didn’t love that I wouldn’t be able to “take it with me” should I move someday.